viacoin/eclair/README.md

 addresstype=p2sh-segwit
 ```

-:warning: If you are using Bitcoin Core 0.17.0 you need to add following line to your `bitcoin.conf`:
+:warning: If you are using Bitcoin Core 0.17.0 you need to add following line to your `viacoin.conf`:
 ```
 deprecatedrpc=signrawtransaction
 ```